Updated on Mar 16, 2022

 Best For

-The way USB Microphones have impacted the industry allow for more and more people to express their creativity.
-In a time where we have platforms like SoundCloud, allowing anyone to upload their music for streaming, and places like YouTube or Twitch TV, letting you create your own videos and live stream your gameplay, it's only fitting that microphones evolve to the point where anyone can create studio quality audio at the ease of "plug-and-play".
+The way USB Microphones have impacted the industry allows more and more people to express their creativity.
+In a time where we have platforms like SoundCloud, allowing anyone to upload their music for streaming, and places like YouTube or Twitch TV, letting you create your own videos and live stream your gameplay, it's only fitting that microphones evolve to the point where anyone can create studio quality audio at the ease of "plug-and-play."

 Until then, I hope you enjoy everything the best USB Microphones have to offer.
 Rock on!